karnakvt/CollectedWriting/07 2 months later.md

 "Alright," the goblin adjusted his spectacles, and lifted a large sheet of paper, that almost seemed bigger than his head.
 The crinkling papers shuffled loudly.
 "We are here to settle the matter of the contract between Queen Titania of the Fey and her musician, the mortal violinist Clara Steibelt.
 Also here is a contesting patron, the devil pirate Yarlin of Dis, to speak as barrister for the signee.
 Is this who you all are?"
 Yarlin and Titania nodded silently, and Clara remained quiet, feeling her fingers curl into a small ball.

+"Ordinarily," the wretch spoke in its rasping voice, "This court is convened for a contest between two patrons, when the details of contracts render the warlock unable to act.
+But we understand that there is no existing contract between Yarlin of Dis and Clara Steibelt?"

+Yarlin smiled softly, "Correct."

+"But you are still speaking on her behalf, as a contesting patron," the wretch clarified.
+Yarlin assented.

-"As this is a fey contract..." the goblin judge continued, "by tradition, I, the fey judge will be asking the questions.
+"Very well," the goblin intoned, quickly writing something down with his quill pen.
+"As this is a fey contract..." the goblin judge continued, "by tradition, I, the fey judge will be asking the initial questions.
 Now my understanding is that Clara has refused to play her violin in any significant way for more than six months?"

 "That is correct," Yarlin responded calmly.